CMALG/DDNSUpdater/README.md

   eem: (dev10)1.1.5

 This script works for IPv4 and IPv6
-Enable the IP Protocol Version you want to use
+Enable the IP Protocol Version you want to use in the variables section
 ```
 ### Router config
 ```